MicrosoftDocs/power-automate-docs/flow-docs/create-flow-solution.md

 1. Add the **Subject** dynamic token to the **Text** field of the **Send me a mobile notification** box.
 1. Give your flow a name and then save the flow.

-   If you're following along, your flow should appear like this image:
+   Your flow should appear like this:

    ![](./media/create-flow-solution/new-email-notification-flow.png)

-1. Select **Solutions** and see your flow in the solution:
+1. Select **Solutions** to see your flow in the solution:

    ![](./media/create-flow-solution/new-flow-inside-solution.png)